 If you are not granted protective order, there are still some things you can do to stay safe.
 It might be a good idea to contact one of the domestic violence resource centers in your area to get help, support, and advice on how to stay safe.
 They can help you develop a safety plan and help connect you with the resources you need.
-For safety planning help, ideas, and information, go to our Safety Tips page.
+For safety planning help, ideas, and information, go to our Safety Planning page.
 You will find a list of Iowa resources on our Places that Help page.

 If you were not granted protective order because your relationship with the abuser does not qualify, you may be able to seek protection through a criminal no contact order.
 See What if I don’t qualify for a protective order?

 You may also be able to reapply for a protective order if a new incident of domestic abuse occurs after you are denied the order.
 If you believe the judge made an error of law, you can talk to a lawyer about the possibility of an appeal.
 Here is basic information on Filing an Appeal.
 Generally, appeals are complicated and you will most likely need the help of a lawyer.

 What can I do if the abuser violates the order?